Danjb1/open-rival/README.md

 # Open Rival

-**Rival Realms** was a fantastic but little-known real-time strategy game from 1998, developed by Activ Pub and published by Titus Software.
+**Rival Realms** is a fantastic but little-known real-time strategy game from 1998, developed by Activ Pub and published by Titus Software.
 Almost all traces of this game have now disappeared from the internet.
 This project is an attempt to remake it.

 ![Title](http://danjb.com/images/rival_realms/title.jpg)